-Programs of instruction for both Army and Air Force ROTC consist of a two-year basic course and a two-year advanced course.
-The basic course in either the Army or Air Force ROTC is required for all physically fit male freshmen and sophomores unless they are excused by the college administration.
+The satisfactory completion of the first year of the Army ROTC course is a prerequisite to entering the second year.
 Enrollment in advanced courses is elective on the part of the student.
 The selection of advanced course students is made from applicants who are physically qualified and who have above average academic and military records.
-Veterans who are less than 27 years of age, and who have one year or more of service in the Armed Forces are eligible for enrollment in advanced courses of Army or Air Force upon reaching their junior year, provided they are in good academic standing.
+Veterans who have one year or more of service in the Armed Forces are eligible for enrollment in the Army ROTC Advanced Course upon reaching their junior year, provided they are in good academic standing, physically qualified, have not reached their 27th birthday and are selected by the PMST and the Chancellor.
+Normally no veteran will be selected by the PMST unless he has satisfactorily completed a minimum of one semester of the second year basic course.